jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 # TODO

 - Core fs/debugfs changes
+  - `debugfs_create_automount` only has one user: tracefs.
+It should return a dentry for now.
   - Replace raw casts between debugfs_node and dentry with field accessors and getter/setter functions as much as possible
   - Try to make it impossible for users to access dentry.
 Move struct definition to some "internal.h" file